eymeen/email-maker/README.md

 // Log variations as a table
 emailInstance.tableVariations();

-// Download variations as a text file (backend-side) emailInstance.download('backend');
+// Download variations as a text file (frontend-side) emailInstance.download('frontend');
 ```

 ## Compatibility